briochemc/cmap_picker/README.md

 cmap = cmap_picker('https://matplotlib.org/stable/_images/sphx_glr_colormaps_001_2_0x.png');
 ```

-and select the colormap of your choice, which will be saved in the variable `cmap` above.
-You can then save it or use it as you would anyother colormap!
+You can then save the variable `cmap` or use it once, as you would anyother colormap!

 [![View cmap_picker on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://au.mathworks.com/matlabcentral/fileexchange/109635-cmap_picker)